oversword/super-small-state-machine/README.md

 Run util the return symbol is present by default.

-### Do not allow for asynchronous actions by default
+Do not allow for asynchronous actions by default

-Special settings for async
+Do not allow for asynchronous actions by default

 Do not override the execution method by default